oxfist/wait-for-netlify-deploy-action/README.md

 ### `max_timeout: number`

-Optional — The amount of time to spend waiting on Netlify deploy to be created.
+Optional — The amount of time in seconds to spend waiting on Netlify deploy to be created.
+Defaults to `120`.

 ## Outputs